 - We are both graduates of Laurentian University’s Outdoor Adventure Leadership Degree program (BPHE);

 - Wilderness First Responder Certified since 2008 (80h);

 - Ice Rescue Technician Trained;

-- We have each traveled over 2,000 km by snowshoe and spent over 250 nights out in the winter;
+- We have each traveled thousands of km by snowshoe and spent hundreds of nights out in the winter;

 - We carry extensive first aid, emergency and repair kits and are well versed in how to use them;